FAQs

 A standard berry picking crate holds about 10kg of berries, which can help you estimate your daily harvest.
 Your actual yield will depend on factors like berry availability, your speed, and stamina.

 The sales price of berries varies based on factors such as the quality of the harvest year and the type of berry.
 Cloudberries, being rarer, command higher prices, often up to 10 euros per kilogram.
 Blueberries typically range from 1.3 to 2.5 euros per kilogram.
 Supply and demand factors also affects the prices of berries.
-For example, if fewer people are picking, as it is likely to be in 2024, then the prices should expectedly go higher.
 Below is a table illustrating price trends in recent years.
-According to forecasts from the Center for Natural Resources, this year is expected to yield a good harvest, suggesting better prices compared to recent years.
-For more details, you can visit the forecast page.

 Berry 2010 2011 2012 2013 2014 2015 2016 2017 2018 2019 2020 2021 2022 2023 2024